 Here's a quick look at seven steps you can take to reduce your taxable income and the taxes you will owe.
 These are basic tax-saving strategies that every taxpayer should know.
 They don't involve offshore bank accounts or convoluted tax shelters.
 These tax planning devices are easy to understand and put to use, and are most likely to save you -- the average taxpayer -- money.

 Step 1: Earn Tax-Free Income.
 Certain types of income aren't subject to income tax at all.
 The single best way to avoid taxes is to earn as much tax-free income as possible.
 There are many ways to do this.
-Some of the most common are selling your home (the home sale tax exclusion), saving money for your children's education, investing in municipal bonds, contributing to a health savings account, receiving health insurance and certain other employee benefits from your employer, spending some of your salary on out-of-pocket health costs, and giving some investments to your children.
+Some of the most common are selling your home (the home sale tax exclusion), saving money for your children's education, investing in municipal bonds, contributing to a health savings account, receiving health insurance and certain other employee benefits from your employer, and giving some investments to your children.

 Step 3: Defer Taxes.
 You'll have to pay income tax on your taxable income sooner or later, but you'll usually be better off if you make it later.
 Deferring payment of taxes to a future year is like getting a free loan from the government.
 There are many ways to do this, from postponing an employer bonus to investing in IRAs and other retirement accounts.

 Step 5: Reduce Your Tax Rate.
-Federal income tax rates can vary dramatically, from as low as 0% (capital gains tax rate for people in the 10% and 15% tax brackets) to as high as 39.6% (2013 federal income tax rate).
+Federal income tax rates can vary dramatically, from as low as 0% (capital gains tax rate for people in the 10% and 12% tax brackets) to as high as 37%.
 You can benefit from the lowest rates available if you earn income from long-term investments like stocks, bonds, mutual funds, and real estate.
 The profits you earn from these investments are taxed at long-term capital gains rates, which are lower than federal income tax rates.
-Starting in 2013, the capital gains tax rate on long-term gains is 20% for singles with $400,000 or more in income (or $450,000 for married couples filing jointly).
-(This is up from 15% in 2012 and prior years under the Bush tax cuts.)
-For anyone in the 25%, 28%, 33% and 35% brackets, the capital gains tax rate is 15%.
-The rate is zero for people in the 10% and 15% tax brackets.
-In contrast, the average working stiff must pay income tax on salary or business income at ordinary income rates, which can be as high as 39.6%.

 Step 6: Shift Income to Others.
 If you're in a high tax bracket you can save substantial taxes by shifting your income to someone in a lower tax bracket--for example, your children.
 This process is called income shifting or income splitting.
-Recent changes in the tax law make this harder to do than it was in the past, but it's still a viable planning tool for many taxpayers.
+The Tax Cuts and Jobs Act made changes to the "Kiddie tax" that make income shifting to children easier than in the past.

-Step 7: Take Advantage of Your Filing Status and Tax Exemptions.
+Step 7: Take Advantage of Your Filing Status.
 Few people give much thought to their tax filing status, but it can have a big effect on the taxes you pay.
 Which filing status you choose (and taxpayers often have a choice) will determine the tax bracket you fall in.
-Your filing status is also crucial for calculating your standard deduction, personal exemptions, and income levels for phase-outs of your itemized deductions and personal exemptions.
-It's also important to know about tax exemptions and which ones you are entitled to take.
-There are personal exemptions for you and your spouse and dependent exemptions for children and other family members.
-Not everyone can take advantage of tax exemptions because they are subject to income restrictions.
+Your filing status is also crucial for calculating your standard deduction.

 You owe it to yourself to learn these basics about tax planning and how they can help you.
 The sooner you start to take advantage of these tax saving strategies, the better off you will be at tax time.
 Then you can rest assured that you are not one of the many people paying too much money to the IRS.